-The most common misconception I've experienced with having a child with Autism is that for the most part people think Autism is black and white.
+The most common misconception I've experienced with having a child with Autism is that for the most part people think Autism is simple-black and white.
 People tend to think that a person is either nonverbal, unaware, and feel bad for you or your child has savant syndrome (some sort of amazing skill or ability), is verbal, and struggles minimally.
-Both of these misconceptions really do no justice in explaining Autism.
+Neither of these misconceptions really do justice in explaining Autism.
 For one savant syndrome is very rare.
-And secondly, under-minding a person's abilities or struggles because they appear 'normal' or thinking someone is 'stupid' because they're non-verbal couldn't be more further from the truth.
-People tend to think of the spectrum as two extremes and forget the in between, where a lot of people on the spectrum fall.
+And secondly, under-minding a person's abilities or struggles because they appear 'normal' is wrong.
+Thinking someone is 'stupid' because they're non-verbal, couldn't be more further from the truth.
+People tend to think of the spectrum as two extremes and forget the in between.
+The in-between is where a lot of people on the spectrum fall.

 It's so important for people to understand just how complex Autism is.
 This is the only way to begin inclusion, acceptance, and most or all understanding.
 At one point I was a mom, when Olive turned two years old I became a special needs mom.
 Educating yourself will not only give you a better understanding, but also equip you with the knowledge to spot Autism early.
-This is so important because their is no medical test to diagnose Autism.
 If your child or someone you know exhibits two or more behaviors, look into it.
 Thinking someone is too smart to have Autism (yes, people really think this.), or makes eye contact, or seems social shouldn't be what dismisses your concerns.
-Autism is part of a person, it doesn't define them.
+Autism is part of a person, but it doesn't define them.
 Someone can be verbal, seemingly normal, and out and about with no problem and STILL have Autism.
 You will be amazed at what people one the spectrum can do, experience, and feel.
-They're such a vast group of individuals.
-All you have to do is open your eyes.
+People with autism smart, able, worthy individuals.
+All you have to do is open your eyes to see it.